Neurotypic-ai/magus-mark/documentation/README.md

-# OBSIDIAN MAGIC
+# MAGUS MARK

 ## Project Overview

-Obsidian Magic is a tool for organizing exports of ChatGPT conversations and other AI chat history in Obsidian (a markdown-based knowledge management application).
+Magus Mark is a tool for organizing AI chat exports and technical knowledge in Obsidian (a markdown-based knowledge management application).
 The core functionality is an AI-powered tagging system that analyzes conversations and applies a consistent set of tags to make them easier to search, navigate, and understand.

 The project arose from the need to organize large collections of AI chat exports that become difficult to search and reference over time.
 While previous attempts at automated tagging resulted in too many inconsistent tags that diminished